frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 ### Counter

 The `Counter` component is one that we provide, allowing you to click a button to increase a rendered number.
 You should be able to run the application and interact with the `Counter`, similar to what you saw earlier on this page.
 You should also be able to run the tests and see that they are all passing.
+However, there is a small linting issue with the code: read the feedback from the linter, figure out what is wrong, and fix the code.
+Hint: it's a minor change.

 ### RevealAnswer